Net bundles over posets and K-theory: K-theory of a poset.

 \subsection{Chern classes for Hilbert net bundles.}

-As we saw in the previous section, the algebraic properties of the category of Hilbert net bundles over a poset $\Po$ are drastically different from those of vector bundles over a topological space.
+As we saw in the previous section, the algebraic properties of the category of Hilbert net bundles over a poset $\Po$ differ drastically from those of vector bundles over a topological space.
 This fact is also reflected in the construction of Chern classes.
-As we saw in Theorem \ref{teo_net_lc} and will see in \S \ref{sec_lcb}, Hilbert net bundles are stricty related to locally constant vector bundles, which have trivial Chern classes when the base space is a manifold.
+As we saw in Theorem \ref{teo_net_lc} and sha ll see in \S \ref{sec_lcb}, Hilbert net bundles are stricty related to locally constant vector bundles, which have trivial Chern classes when the base space is a manifold.

 A different approach to Chern classes may be based on the picture of Hilbert net bundles as unitary representations of the homotopy group.
 From this point of view, there are some results (\cite{Tho86,Sym91}) on Chern classes associated with representations of a discrete group $G$ (in our case, the homotopy group).
-But unfortunately, such Chern classes do not fit in well with our aims, as they are expressed in terms of the group cohomology of $G$, or, equivalently, in terms of the singular cohomology of a suitable Eilenberg-McLane space associated with $G$.
-In both the cases, an immediate interpretation in terms of properties of the initial poset is lost; moreover, such classes vanish when the above-mentioned space is homotopic to a manifold.
+But unfortunately, such Chern classes do not suit our purpose, as they are expressed in terms of the group cohomology of $G$, or, equivalently, in terms of the singular cohomology of a suitable Eilenberg-McLane space associated with $G$.
+In both the cases, an immediate interpretation in terms of properties of the initial poset is lost; moreover, these classes vanish when the above-mentioned space is homotopic to a manifold.

-In the following, we propose a different construction of Chern classes, in terms of homotopy-invariant complex functions on the path groupoid of the poset.
+In the following we define analogues of Chern classes, in terms of homotopy-invariant complex functions on the path groupoid of the poset.